 - In a food processor, blend all the marinade ingredients into a fine paste.
-Rub fish ( or porto's or tofu) generously with marinade and let marinate at least one hour or over night in the fridge. ( You could also freeze fish in the marinade in a ziplock bag and save for later or take it camping with you).
+Rub fish ( or porto's or tofu) generously with marinade and let marinate at least one hour or overnight in the fridge. ( You could also freeze fish in the marinade in a ziplock bag and save for later or take it camping with you).

 - Grill the fish ( or portos or tofu) over high heat to get a nice sear on both sides.
 Make sure grate is clean and oiled and use a metal spatula.
 After a few minute on each side, move to a cooler spot, or turn heat down to medium, cover grill and finish cooking until its cooked to your desired done-ness.
 You could also finish in the oven.
 Give a good squeeze of lime, and taste for salt, adding if necessary.

 - Give the tortillas a quick sear on the grill.